Washington Matthews: With the Navajo

 Matthews has been credited for treating "Navajo medicine men as colleagues" and seeing his informants as individuals rather than "just sources of data".
 However, he has been criticised for the then common practice of not crediting his informants in his published works.
 However, his research has been credited with creating through "careful and thorough fieldwork ... a monumental bequest for future generations of the Navajo people and scholars".

 Recognition

 In 1895 Matthews served as president of the American Folklore Society.
 He was a member of a number of other societies such as the American Anthropological Association, the National Geographic Society and the American Association for the Advancement of Science.

 Medical research and retirement

-Matthews was quoted by Charles Darwin in The Expression of the Emotions in Man and Animals (1872); Matthews is cited with respect to the expression of emotion and other gestures among various peoples of America: the Dakota, Tetons, Grosventres, Mandans, and Assiniboine.
+Matthews was quoted by Charles Darwin in The Expression of the Emotions in Man and Animals (1872); Matthews is cited with respect to the expression of emotion and other gestures among various peoples of America: the Dakota, Tetons, Hidatsa, Mandan, and Assiniboine.

 Matthews was retired from the Army in 1895.
 He was buried at Arlington National Cemetery, in Arlington, Virginia.